 Most of the time, landowners are responsible for the maintenance and upkeep of trees on their property, including trimming trees clear from near power lines.

 Tree limbs touching street power lines

 It is important to note that trees or branches being too close to transmission lines is pretty dangerous.
 The voltage can run through the tree to the ground and zap people or pets.

-Taller trees can be blown by the wind and pull down the line from the poles which could hurt a passerby.
+Taller trees can be blown by the wind and pulled down the line from the poles, which could hurt a passerby.
 This is why clearance is important.

 So how much clearance do you need?
-High voltage power lines are high above the ground, this means that electricity may reach the ground through the tree.
+High-voltage power lines are high above the ground, meaning electricity may reach the ground through the tree.
 In order to prevent this, ensure all the trees are at a safe distance of 10 – 15 feet.

 This clearance allows for the sagging of new lines and the movement of trees in the wind.

-Sagging refers to when the power lines are carrying heavy electrical loads in warm weather.
-This causes the lines to heat up and stretch making them longer and sag longer and lower than before.
+Sagging is when the power lines carry heavy electrical loads in warm weather.
+This causes the lines to heat up and stretch, making them longer, sag longer, and lower.

 Does the tree owner pay for cutting tree limbs touching power lines?

 Given that the utility company can access power lines on your premises without your consent, in some cities they may just come in and just cut it.
-In most cities, however, they have an inspector who will go around and notify residents their trees are too close to power lines and they must have them trimmed.
+In most cities, however, they have an inspector who will go around and notify residents their trees are near power lines and they must have them trimmed.